 County under the ESGVAP would also have the potential to impacts are considered potentially significant and this criter affect imple ementation of the AQMP.
 As such, c) Expose sensitive receptors to substantial pollutant concentrations?
-Sensitive receptors include children, elderly people, people wirsk of negative health outcomes due to exposure to air preceptors congregate are considered sensitive receptor location but are not limited to, residential communities, schools as playgrounds, hospitals and medical facilities.
-Implementation above current levels, including potentially toxic air contaminates sensitive receptors.
-As such, impacts are considered potentiall further in the EIR. pollution.
-The second second school you of the ESOnts (TACs), he locations vesensitive receptorards, day care GVAP could in thereby poten where these of tor locations e centers, poncrease air estially affection sensitive s include, arks and emissions ag nearby d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
+Sensitive receptors include children, elderly people, people we risk of negative health outcomes due to exposure to air preceptors congregate are considered sensitive receptor location but are not limited to, residential communities, schools are playgrounds, hospitals and medical facilities.
+Implementation above current levels, including potentially toxic air contaminar sensitive receptors.
+As such, impacts are considered potentiall further in the EIR. oollution.
+T ns.
+Existing nd school y of the ESO nts (TACs), he locations vesensitive receptor ards, day care GVAP could in thereby poten where these of tor locations e centers, pencrease air etially affecting sensitive s include, earks and emissions ng nearby d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?